Requirements to Adopt in New Hampshire

 Do I have to be married to adopt in New Hampshire?

 No. Unmarried individuals may petition to adopt in NH as well as married couples.

 If you are married but are petitioning to adopt without your spouse, you may do so if you’re a stepparent to the adoptee, you’re legally separated from your spouse, the adoptee is over 18 and the spouse assents, or if the court excuses the other spouse from participating due to that person’s absence, unavailability or unreasonably withholding their assent to the adoption.

 Remember that individual adoption professionals typically have their own set of adoption qualifications regarding an adoptive parents’ marital status.
 American Adoptions, for example, requires that adoptive couples be married for a minimum of two years before they adopt, although exceptions have been made.

-To learn more about the NH adoption requirements for married or unmarried persons, call 1-800-ADOPTION now.
+To learn more about our agency's NH adoption requirements for married or unmarried persons, call 1-800-ADOPTION now.